 Surreptitious diuretic abuse can often be distinguished by low levels of urinary chloride and by a urine assay for diuretics.

-A 24-h measurement of urinary calcium or the urine calcium/creatinine ratio may help distinguish the two syndromes; the levels are typically normal to increased in Bartter syndrome and low in Gitelman syndrome.
+A 24-hour measurement of urinary calcium or the urine calcium/creatinine ratio may help distinguish the two syndromes; the levels are typically normal to increased in Bartter syndrome and low in Gitelman syndrome.

-Because renal prostaglandin E2 secretion contributes to the pathogenesis in Bartter syndrome, NSAIDs (eg, indomethacin 1 to 2 mg/kg po once/day) are helpful; patients are also given potassium-sparing diuretics (eg, spironolactone 150 mg po bid or amiloride 10 to 20 mg po bid).
+Because renal prostaglandin E2 secretion contributes to the pathogenesis in Bartter syndrome, NSAIDs (eg, oral indomethacin 1 to 5 mg/kg once a day) should be given (1 Treatment reference Bartter syndrome and Gitelman syndrome are autosomal recessive renal disorders characterized by fluid, electrolyte, urinary, and hormonal abnormalities, including renal potassium, sodium, chloride... read more ); patients are also given oral potassium-sparing diuretics (eg, spironolactone 150 mg 2 times a day or amiloride 10 to 20 mg 2 times a day).
 Potassium-sparing diuretics alone are used in Gitelman syndrome.
 Low-dose ACE inhibitors can help limit the aldosterone-mediated electrolyte derangements.
-However, no therapy can completely eliminate potassium wasting, and potassium supplementation (KCl 20 to 40 mEq po once/day or bid) is often necessary.
-Magnesium and calcium supplements may also be needed.
+However, no therapy can completely eliminate potassium wasting, and oral potassium supplementation (potassium chloride 20 to 40 mEq one or 2 times a day) is often necessary.
+Magnesium supplements may also be needed.